-At times, an outbreak of a new or 'novel' virus or infection, such as COVID-19, may require exclusion from the Service that is not specified in general exclusion periods for common infectious illnesses.
+At times, an outbreak of a new or 'novel' virus or infection, may require exclusion from the Service that is not specified in general exclusion periods for common infectious illnesses.
 Information, education and recommendations regarding any 'novel' virus will be provided by the Australian Government Department of Health and/or local public health unit.

-(see Excluding Children from the Service section)
+(See: Excluding Children from the Service section)